I was eleven the night I pulled my sin-ridden body toward the altar to once again beg for God’s forgiveness and mercy.

 That warm summer evening in 1950 began with a family picnic.
 Then it was on to the revival.
 My four siblings and I looked forward to the meeting because the crowds were large, we could slip away from the service, run with other kids, peek in the back of cars where teenagers were making out, startle the neckers, and run away laughing.
 The thrill of escaping the oft-repeated story of sin and redemption, these were our delights.
 We could still hear the service going on in the background.

-When children try to explain the theology developed over centuries by men, it was mostly men, they always reduce everything to the lowest common denominator.
+As children, if we tried to explain what we’d been taught in church, we always reduced everything to the lowest common denominator.
 In the parlance of my peers, churches were rated on how much freedom they allowed.
 It went like this: Catholics can do anything—stay out all night, mess around, whatever.
 The next day, they go to confession, say what they did, buy a candle, and are forgiven.
 Some Protestant churches were what we called, “Once in grace, always in grace,” churches.
 Confess your sins and ask for forgiveness once.
 You were pretty well covered.
 But in our church, you could sin in word, thought, or deed at any time and when you did, you were headed for Hell.

 At that time, I was fine with all that.
 What did I know?
 Nothing at all about any faiths other than Christian ones.
-I was an ignorant teenager.
 My mother presented these ideas in a benevolent fashion.
 We were to be a servant nation to bring the world to the Christian God.
 Heaven would be on Earth.

 Lois Requist, Author